 This syndrome may occur when Staphylococcus aureus infects tissue (for example, in a wound) or is simply growing on a tampon (especially the superabsorbent type) in the vagina.
 Exactly why superabsorbent tampons increase the risk of this syndrome is unknown.
 Leaving a diaphragm in the vagina for more than 24 hours increases the risk slightly.

 Toxic shock syndrome caused by group A streptococci usually occurs in people who have infection of skin or of tissues under the skin.
-About half of people with this syndrome have a bloodstream infection ( bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
-Bacteremia may result from ordinary activities (such as vigorous toothbrushing), dental or medical procedures, or from infections ... read more ), and about half have necrotizing fasciitis Necrotizing Skin Infections Necrotizing skin infections, including necrotizing cellulitis and necrotizing fasciitis, are severe forms of cellulitis characterized by death of infected skin and tissues (necrosis).
-The infected... read more (a particularly serious streptococcal infection).
+About half of people with this syndrome have a bloodstream infection (bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
+Bacteremia may result from ordinary activities (such as vigorous toothbrushing), dental or medical procedures, or from infections ... read more ), and about half have necrotizing fasciitis Necrotizing Skin Infections Necrotizing skin infections, including necrotizing cellulitis and necrotizing fasciitis, are severe forms of cellulitis.
+These infections cause infected skin and tissues to die (necrosis).
+The... read more (a particularly serious streptococcal infection).

 Toxic shock syndrome may also occur in the following situations: